tnil25/ComfyUI-TJNodes/README.md

 # About

-This custom node pack (in development) provides a suite of tools for compositing and visual effects workflows within ComfyUI.
+This custom node pack (in development) provides a suite of tools for video inpainting and compositing workflows within ComfyUI.
 Most notably, it features a robust point tracker powered by Meta's CoTracker model, alongside other nodes designed to streamline masking, tracking, and compositing tasks.